How Does Secure Socket Layer (SSL or TLS) Work?

 - The company has another type of secure envelope that anyone can open, but which only the company can seal.
 If you open one of these sealed envelopes, you know for sure that it was sent by the company.
 The company puts the whole package inside this and sends it to Jason.

 - When Jason gets the secure envelope, he opens it and thus knows that it came from the company.
 He then opens the next secure envelope inside that can only be opened by Jason.
 Inside, Jason finds the combination-envelope and the combination itself.

 - Jason puts his data in the combination envelope, seals it and sends it to the company.

 - The company receives it, opens it, and puts the response in the same secure envelope and sends it back.

 - The procedure is repeated as often as necessary for required communications.

-If John sends Mary a message encrypted with Mary’s public key, then only Mary can open it, as only she has her private key.
+If Jason sends Mary a message encrypted with Mary’s public key, then only Mary can open it, as only she has her private key.
 This is like an envelope that anyone can seal but which only Mary can open.

-If John sends Mary a message encrypted with John’s private key, then anyone can open it, as everyone has access to John’s public key.
+If Jason sends Mary a message encrypted with John’s private key, then anyone can open it, as everyone has access to John’s public key.
 However, successfully opening the message proves that it was sent by John and no one else, as only John has access to his private key.
 This is like an envelope that only John can seal, but which anyone can open and thus prove that John sealed it.